First power on¶

 The default user is

-admin and the password is also
+admin, the password is also

-admin.
+admin, and no 2FA code.
 After logging in, you will get access to the menu with the main functions.
 Using the Web terminal, you can change system settings and passwords.

 The latest versions of Chrome on Mac OS do not allow access to the page with a self signed certificate, which is used in PiKVM by default.
 You can proceed by typing